The Complete Poems of Li Yu (937-978)

 And this was another of Li's poems for Nü Ying:

-The clear sound of the copper-leafed Sheng trills within the bamboo box,
+copper-leafed Sheng trills within the bamboo box,

 To playa new tune, she speeds to and fro her tiny fingers of jade.